 Mr. Harris found me in one of the basement stockrooms, sulking. ” Wes!
 The way you look, son, you’d ruin a good thunderstorm!
 Quit sulking and either get back to work or quit.
-But it’s time you learned the Golden Rule.
+It’s time you learned the Golden Rule.
 No, I don’t mean the do onto others one.”
 I asked him what he was talking about.
 “For a New York boy, you are dumb.
-The Golden Rule that says that those who have the gold make the rules.
-Mr. Blatt and his family own the business; they have the gold, so they make the rules.
+The Golden Rule says that those who have the gold make the rules.
+Mr. Stephens and his family own the business; they have the gold, so they make the rules.
 That doesn’t mean that you take a daily dose from them.
 Learn how to tie knots in the devil’s tail, lad.
 That’s the golden path to satisfaction.
 Tie so many knots that they can’t tell storeroom 12 from storeroom 1/2A.
 Why do you think they’re worried all the time that I’ll retire?”

 After two months, he decided that the family business was not for him and enrolled at the University of Maryland for a more satisfying career.
 Mr. Harris “reluctantly” accepted the assistant manager position, and I decided to move on, but not before I thanked Mr. Harris for the excellent tuition.